Columbia-Basin-Research-West/failCompare/README.md

 ```
 ## Association with *cbrATLAS* package

-A fitted model (of class "fc_obj") can be used to adjust for tag failure in a space-for-time CJS model fit using the R pacakge [cbrATLAS](https://github.com/Columbia-Basin-Research-West/ATLAS) package.
+A fitted model (of class `fc_obj`) can be used to adjust for tag failure in a space-for-time CJS model fit using the R pacakge [cbrATLAS](https://github.com/Columbia-Basin-Research-West/ATLAS) package.